 DC: Well that was really good and we are almost out of time, so is there anything else that you would like to say before we end?

-JN: No, nothing other than feel free to contact_us at Affygility Solutions if you need more information on occupational toxicology, industrial hygiene in the pharmaceutical industry, control banding, or on potent compound safety.
+JD: Thanks Dean, only that please feel free to contact us at Affygility Solutions if you would like more information on occupational toxicology, industrial hygiene in the pharmaceutical industry, control banding, or potent compound safety.